 Clause 9 refers to the Climate Bonds Taxonomy.
 The taxonomy provides an overview of the mitigation and adaptation investment opportunities across the major sectors of the global economy.
-It serves as an initial screen for inclusions and exclusions for for climate-aligned sectors, and is used by the Climate Bonds Initiative when reviewing labelled bonds or loans for inclusion in its green bond list.
-The Taxonomy is available on the Climate Bonds Initiative website: https://www.climatebonds.net/certification/resources
+It serves as an initial screen for inclusions and exclusions for climate-aligned sectors and is used by the Climate Bonds Initiative when reviewing labelled bonds or loans for inclusion in its green bond list.
+The Taxonomy is available on the Climate Bonds Initiative resources webpage.

 Clause 10 refers to detailed criteria, contained in the Sector Eligibility Criteria documents.
 The criteria contained in these documents must be met for projects and assets to be considered eligible.
-Sector Eligibility Criteria for a wide variety of projects and assets are available on the Climate Bonds Initiative website: https://www.climatebonds.net//certification/resources.
+Sector Eligibility Criteria for a wide variety of projects and assets are available on the Climate Bonds Initiative resources website.